lpalova/lpalova.github.io/about.md

 I have a passion for education.
 I have been teaching physics, chemistry and math classes at regular, advanced and honors levels, and worked with talented high school students since 2001.
 At Rutgers, I taught general physics recitation and laboratory classes and worked with undergratuate students.
-As a faculty at [New Jersey Institute of Technology](http://math.njit.edu/), I taught multiple undergraduate math classes, including Calculus, Mathematics of Finance, Statistics and Probability.
+As a faculty at [New Jersey Institute of Technology](http://math.njit.edu/), I taught multiple undergraduate mathematics classes, including Calculus, Mathematics of Finance, Statistics and Probability.
 I managed anywhere from 10 to 60 students per class, created syllabi, teaching materials, including homework, quizzes, exams, and assigned grades.